CloudBindle/bindle/README.md

 Make sure you choose the right package format for your OS, the above is for Ubuntu.

 You then need to install plugins to handle AWS, vCloud, and/or OpenStack.
 The Virtualbox provider is available out of the box with Vagrant.
+You do this step as the user that will run Vagrant and the SeqWare Vagrant wrapper.

     vagrant plugin install vagrant-aws
     vagrant plugin install vagrant-openstack-plugin